jjrs07/get-job-without-job/Quick Wins Project/Chapter 3 - Choose Your Cloud Role Track the 3-Box Method/README.md

-📘 Chapter 3 Quick Win: Choose Your Cloud Role with the 3-Box Method This activity helps aspiring cloud professionals quickly identify the best-fit cloud career path by aligning three key areas:
+📘 Chapter 3 Quick Win: Choose Your Cloud Role with the 3-Box Method This quick win helps you stop guessing and start focusing by discovering which cloud role is the best fit for you—based on your skills, interests, and market demand.

+You’ll use a simple 3-box method to map:

-What you're good at
+✅ What you’re good at

-What you enjoy doing
+✅ What you enjoy doing

-What the cloud job market needs
+✅ What the cloud market actually needs

+By the end of the activity, you’ll have clarity on your “cloud flavor”—whether it’s DevOps, Cloud Support, SRE, Security, or something else—and a 30-day sprint goal to guide your next steps.

+🧾 What’s Inside
+A structured decision-making activity using 3 boxes

+A self-assessment worksheet to discover your role match

+A role research prompt to identify tools and sample projects

+A LinkedIn declaration bonus task to build accountability and momentum

-📥 How to Use This Quick Win
+📥 How to Get Started
-Download the activity sheet PDF included in this folder:
+👉 Download the activity sheet in this folder:
-👉 ch3_activity_sheet_3_box_cloud_role_finder.pdf

-Follow the guided prompts to:

-List your skills and interests

-Research in-demand roles

-Identify your cloud career “flavor”

-Commit to a 30-day sprint
+Ch3 Activity Sheet - 3 Box Cloud Role Finder.pdf

+Fill it out to discover your aligned cloud path—and commit to a focused 30-day learning sprint.
-Optional: Share your chosen role on LinkedIn using the hashtag
+Optional: Share your decision online to build visibility and invite support using #30DayCloudSprint or #CloudWithoutTheJob.
-#CloudWithoutTheJob to build visibility and connect with others on the same path.

-✅ By the End of This Quick Win, You’ll Have:
-Clarity on your ideal cloud role

-Direction on what tools and services to focus on

-A learning plan to guide your next 30 days

-Momentum to start simulating projects that match your goal